LeDragoX/antutu-scraping/README.md

 pip install scrapy
 ```

-## How to change Anaconda Environments:
+## How to change Anaconda Environments

 ```sh
 # On Base